Oranotse/aws-restart-portfolio/Labs/Security/Networking Hardening/README.md

 ## What This Lab Is About

 In this lab, I worked with **Amazon Inspector** to scan for vulnerabilities in AWS Lambda functions.
 The goal was to activate Amazon Inspector, review vulnerability reports, and fix the issues found.
-According to AWS, Amazon Inspector is an automated security tool that scans for vulnerable software packages and code vulnerabilities in Lambda functions, EC2 instances, and Amazon ECR images.
+Amazon Inspector is an automated security tool that scans for vulnerable software packages and code vulnerabilities in Lambda functions, EC2 instances, and Amazon ECR images.

 ### Task 1: Activating Amazon Inspector